DimoDimchev/DimoDimchev/README.md

 -->

-I am a **hardworking person** that is very interested in the world of IT and has a goal of becoming a software developer!
-Right now I am in high school and also attend a software development academy.
-I enjoy creating single-page applications and mobile applications.
+I am a **hardworking person** that is very interested in the world of IT, working as a software developer!
+Right now I am in high-school and also attend a software development academy.
+I have experience creating single-page applications, mobile applications, backend applications and more.
 You can check out my work in the [**Repositories**](https://github.com/DimoDimchev?tab=repositories) section